 Outdoor Volunteer Days at Elderberry Wisdom Farm

-We will hold COVID-19 safe outdoor volunteer activity on upcoming weekdays and sometimes on the weekends at our two-acre farm.
-Events will be held through the spring and summer months of 2022.
-Days and times will be available soon.
+We hold COVID-19 safe outdoor volunteer activity periodically at our two-acre farm.
 If you would like to volunteer, please let us know and we will plan some small events that may be able to include you.

 At our events, we like to start with a short circle of greetings.
 We will make introductions and then acquaint volunteers with the habitat restoration work on the property.
 It frequently involves removal of invasive species and addition of Native plant species, including the Native blue elderberry for which our farm is named.